 07 of 15

-Activities and entertainment include live music, kids bounce houses, a rock climbing wall, and prize raffles and tunes by DJ Steve Grosz, followed by a closeout firework show starting at 9 p.m.
+Activities and entertainment include live music, kids bounce houses, a rock climbing wall, and prize raffles and DJ tunes, followed by a closeout firework show starting at 9 p.m.

 Food vendors selling Italian ice, frozen lemonade, and other treats will be on-site, but otherwise, the event is completely free to attend.
 Parking is also available nearby, but several city streets will be closed to traffic for the holiday.